cosmo0/arcade-manager/README.md

 It helps you to manage and filter your rom collection by removing unwanted, bad, and unplayable games.
 It's also useful if you feel a bit lost among the several thousand games that MAME provides, and only want the very best.

-**This tool does not rebuild romsets!** It assumes you have a working romset corresponding to the MAME/FBA version you're using.
+**THIS TOOL DOES NOT REBUILD ROMSETS!!!** It assumes you have a working romset corresponding to the MAME/FBA version you're using.
-If you ever need to change your romset version use a tool like [CLRMAMEPRO](https://mamedev.emulab.it/clrmamepro/).
+If you ever need to change your romset version use a tool like [ClrMamePro](https://mamedev.emulab.it/clrmamepro/).

 If you are new to arcade emulation, please read these resources: